mollie/PrestaShop/README.md

 The cards are co-branded with Visa.

+### EPS
+[EPS](https://www.mollie.com/en/payments/eps).
+The Electronic Payment Standard (EPS) is a payment method, developed by various Austrian banks.

+This makes EPS the main bank transfer payment method in Austria and highly popular with Austrian shoppers.

+With Mollie you can integrate EPS quickly and start processing payments right away.
+You only pay for successful transactions, no hidden fees involved.

 # Frequently Asked Questions #

 **The module can not be installed in PrestaShop 1.7.**